Norfolk and Western Railway: Norfolk and Petersburg Railroad

 William Mahone (1826–95), an 1847 engineering graduate of the Virginia Military Institute (VMI), was employed by Francis Mallory to build the Norfolk and Petersburg Railroad (N&P) and eventually became its president in the pre-Civil War era.
-Construction of N&P began in 1853.
+Construction of the N&P began in 1853.
 Mahone's innovative corduroy roadbed through the Great Dismal Swamp near Norfolk, Virginia, employed a log foundation laid at right angles beneath the surface of the swamp.
 It is still in use 150 years later and it withstands immense tonnages of coal traffic.

 Mahone married Otelia Butler, from Smithfield in Isle of Wight County, Virginia, a daughter of Robert Butler (1784–1853), a Virginia state treasurer.
 Popular legend has it that Otelia and William Mahone traveled along the newly completed N&P naming stations along the 52 mi tangent between Suffolk and Petersburg from Ivanhoe, a book she was reading by Walter Scott.
 From Scott's historical Scottish novels, Otelia chose the place names of Windsor, Waverly and Wakefield.
 She tapped the Scottish Clan "McIvor" for the name of Ivor, a small Southampton County town.
 When they could not agree on a name for a station just west of the Sussex County line in Prince George, it is said that the young couple invented a new word in honor of their "dispute", which is how the tiny community of Disputanta was named.
 The N&P was completed in 1858.

 Civil War

 Of small stature, dynamic "Little Billy" Mahone became a major general in the Confederate Army during the American Civil War.
 He was widely regarded as the hero of the Battle of the Crater during the Siege of Petersburg in 1864–65.
 Otelia Mahone served as a nurse in the Confederate capital of Richmond.

 The N&P was severed by the war.
 The portion east of the Blackwater River at Zuni, Virginia, was held by the Union for most of the war.
-The eastern portion of the City Point Railroad played a crucial role for Union General Ulysses S. Grant during the Siege of Petersburg, and was operated by the United States Military Railroad.
+The eastern portion of the City Point Railroad played a crucial role for Union General Ulysses S. Grant during the Siege of Petersburg and was operated by the United States Military Railroad.
 The South Side Railroad was also heavily damaged.